knopsmedia/gunrat-gunfire/INSTALL.md

 # Shopify Product Import Generator for Gunfire

-This program provides several commands to download product information from [gunfire.com](https://gunfire.com) and generate a Shopify product import CSV of it.
+This program provides commands to download product information from [gunfire.com B2B portal](https://b2b.gunfire.com) to a local SQLite3 database.

+From this database we generate a Shopify product import CSV.

 ## System Requirements

 - PHP 8+
 - SQLite

+## Installation

-### Install Composer
+### Install Dependencies

 _If you do not have composer installed, please follow the instructions at:
 [https://getcomposer.org/download](https://getcomposer.org/download/)._